BirgitRijvers/NanoCLUST-tutorial/Tutorial.md

 ---

 # Wrap up
 Congratulations, you've reached the end of the tutorial!
 By now, you've successfully installed NanoCLUST, are able to prepare your data and execute the pipeline.
-To explore the diverse outputs generated, refer to the [GitHub page of NanoCLUST](https://github.com/genomicsITER/NanoCLUST).
+To explore the diverse outputs generated, againrefer to the [GitHub page of NanoCLUST](https://github.com/genomicsITER/NanoCLUST).

-I hope NanoCLUST comes in usefull for your projects, and that you feel more confident navigating the command line!
+I hope NanoCLUST comes in usefull for your projects, and that you feel more confident navigating the command line 😄!